Azure-Samples/ms-identity-javascript-angular-tutorial/5-AccessControl/2-call-api-groups/README-incremental.md

 </details>

-### Register the service app (msal-dotnet-api)
+### Update the service app's registration (msal-dotnet-api)

 1. Navigate to the [Azure portal](https://portal.azure.com) and select the **Azure AD** service.
-1. Select the **App Registrations** blade on the left, then select **New registration**.
+1. Select the **App Registrations** blade on the left, then find and select the application that you have registered in the previous tutorial (`msal-dotnet-api`).
-1. In the **Register an application page** that appears, enter your application's registration information:
-   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `msal-dotnet-api`.
-   - Under **Supported account types**, select **Accounts in this organizational directory only**.
-1. Select **Register** to create the application.
-1. In the app's registration screen, find and note the **Application (client) ID**.
-You use this value in your app's configuration file(s) later in your code.
-1. Select **Save** to save your changes.
-1. In the app's registration screen, select the **Certificates & secrets** blade in the left to open the page where we can generate secrets and upload certificates.
 1. In the **Client secrets** section, select **New client secret**:
    - Type a key description (for instance `app secret`),
    - Select one of the available key durations (**In 1 year**, **In 2 years**, or **Never Expires**) as per your security posture.